-The Traffic Manager Control API includes SOAP methods to inspect and invalidate entries in the cache; these methods are located in the System.
-Cache interface.
+The Traffic Manager Control API includes SOAP methods to inspect and invalidate entries in the cache; these methods are located in the System.Cache interface.

-A content provisioning system that uploads new content to the Web servers could potentially also invoke a script that used the Traffic Manager Control API to also invalidate any updated items from the content cache.
+A content provisioning system that uploads new content to Web servers could also potentially invoke a script that used the Traffic Manager Control API to invalidate any updated items from the content cache.

-For more information, see the Brocade Virtual Traffic Manager: Control API Guide.
+For more information, see the Pulse Secure Virtual Traffic Manager: Control API Guide.